yejunchoi21/Banking-System/README.md

 Functionality:
 The program has a login system by using sting comparision for the card number and password and includes a three-attempt lockout and error messages if login information was typed incncorectly.

-User's account info and current balances (two-decimal currency) is displayed in the terminal
+User's account info and current balances (two-decimal currency) is displayed in the terminal.

 Withdraw / Deposit function updates user balances immediately.

 Transferring move the funds between Chequing, Savings, and TFSA.

-Prevents overdrafts, meaning account balance cannot exceed less than 0
+Prevents overdrafts, meaning account balance cannot exceed less than $0.

 Input validation for menu choices and account selection, with helpful prompts.